 - Thermochromic pigment – make color changing “mood slime”.
 You can order the pigment from Amazon.

 - Tonic water – make your slime glow under a black light.
-Simply replace the water in Oobleck or classic slime with tonic water.
+Simply replace the water in any slime recipe with tonic water.

 - Glow in the dark paint or neon food coloring – find your slime when the lights go out!
 You can also soak the felt ink tube from a highlighter in hot water overnight to pull out the ink and use this to make glow in the dark slime.